MPA Network BC Northern Shelf Initiative (2023) Network Action Plan – a summary

 What is an MPA?

-Marine Protected Areas and MPA Networks are defined in the Canada-BC MPA Network Strategy as follows:
+Marine Protected Areas and MPA Networks are defined in the Canada-British Columbia MPA Network Strategy as follows:

 Marine Protected Area